pedro-abundio-wang/computer-vision/docs/blogs/nn-setting-up-the-data-and-the-loss.md

 There are three common forms of data preprocessing a data matrix `X`, where we will assume that `X` is of size `[N x D]` (`N` is the number of data, `D` is their dimensionality).

 **Mean subtraction**  is the most common form of preprocessing.
-It involves subtracting the mean across every individual *feature* in the data, and has the geometric interpretation of centering the cloud of data around the origin along every dimension.
+It involves subtracting the mean across every individual **feature** in the data, and has the geometric interpretation of centering the cloud of data around the origin along every dimension.
 In numpy, this operation would be implemented as: `X -= np.mean(X, axis = 0)`.
 With images specifically, for convenience it can be common to subtract a single value from all pixels (e.g. `X -= np.mean(X)`), or to do so separately across the three color channels.

 **Normalization** refers to normalizing the data dimensions so that they are of approximately the same scale.
 There are two common ways of achieving this normalization.
 One is to divide each dimension by its standard deviation, once it has been zero-centered: (`X /= np.std(X, axis = 0)`).
 Another form of this preprocessing normalizes each dimension so that the min and max along the dimension is -1 and 1 respectively.
 It only makes sense to apply this preprocessing if you have a reason to believe that different input features have different scales (or units), but they should be of approximately equal importance to the learning algorithm.
 In case of images, the relative scales of pixels are already approximately equal (and in range from 0 to 255), so it is not strictly necessary to perform this additional preprocessing step.

-{% include image.html description="Common data preprocessing pipeline. <b>Left</b>: Original toy, 2-dimensional input data. <b>Middle</b>: The data is zero-centered by subtracting the mean in each dimension.
+{% include image.html description="Common data preprocessing pipeline. <b>Left</b>: 2-dimensional input data. <b>Middle</b>: The data is zero-centered by subtracting the mean in each dimension.
 The data cloud is now centered around the origin. <b>Right</b>: Each dimension is additionally scaled by its standard deviation.
 The red lines indicate the extent of the data - they are of unequal length in the middle, but of equal length on the right." image="blogs/nn-setting-up-the-data-and-the-loss/prepro1.jpeg" caption="true"%}

 **PCA and Whitening** is another form of preprocessing.
 In this process, the data is first centered as described above.
 Then, we can compute the covariance matrix that tells us about the correlation structure in the data: